Australian Open 2021 - Three Covid-19 cases on flights means 47 players will be quarantined

 Apart from Cuevas, Mexican player Santiago Gonzalez also confirmed being on the Los Angeles flight in a social media post.

-Other players cited by local media as likely to be on the LA flight included Tennys Sandgren, who was granted special permission to travel from California late last week after testing positive for the new coronavirus, which he had previously had, and world 13 doubles player Victoria Azarenka of Belarus.
+Other players cited by local media as likely to be on the LA flight included Tennys Sandgren, who was granted special permission to travel from California late last week after testing positive for the new coronavirus, which he had previously had, and Belarus' Azarenka.

 "We are communicating with everyone on this flight, and particularly the playing group whose conditions have now changed, to ensure their needs are being catered to as much as possible," said tournament director Craig Tiley.